shreyansh26/shreyansh26.github.io/_posts/2023-03-26-flash-attention.md

 ## Overview

 Attention as we know, in its standard implementation is an $$O(N^2)$$ operation, where N is the sequence length.
 There are many approximate attention methods out there like Reformer, SMYRF, Performer and others ([you can find more details on a few of these in my previous blog](https://shreyansh26.github.io/post/2022-10-10_efficient_transformers_survey/)) which aim to reduce the compute requirements to linear or near-linear in sequence length, but many of them do not display wall-clock speedup against standard attention.
-They focus on FLOP reduction (which doesn't always correlate with wall-clock speed) and tend to ignore overheads from memory access (IO).FlashAttention aims to incorporate IO-awareness i.e. dividing operations between faster and slower levels of GPU memory to make the whole computation faster.
+They focus on FLOP reduction (which doesn't always correlate with wall-clock speed) and tend to ignore overheads from memory access (IO).
+FlashAttention aims to incorporate IO-awareness i.e. dividing operations between faster and slower levels of GPU memory to make the whole computation faster.
 The algorithm uses tiling to reduce the number of memory reads/writes between GPU high bandwidth memory (HBM) and GPU on-chip SRAM.
 FlashAttention can also be extended to block-spare attention and this results in the fastest approximate (or not) attention algorithm out there.

 All this helps to improve the training time of Transformer models - a 15% end-to-end wall-clock speedup on BERT-large (seq. length 512) compared to the MLPerf 1.1 training speed record, 3× speedup on GPT-2 (seq. length 1K).
 This memory-efficient approach also helps to incorporate a longer context (up to 16k/64k tokens) which also results in better models (0.7 better perplexity on GPT-2).